jmamath/Heat-diffusion-fins-radiator/README.md

 * **Gnuplot** is a command line graphical program to generate two and three dimensional plots of functions data and data fits. https://sourceforge.net/projects/gnuplot/

-## Folders and File Description
+## Folders and Files Description

-Before going to much in detail, if you want to run the simulation, you want all the files of this repository to be in one same working directory.
-I have separated them in folders to be more concise.
+Before going too much in detail, if you want to run the simulation, you want all the files of this repository to be in one same working directory.
+I have separated them into folders to be more concise.

 * **include** contains the files : *RNM.hpp*, *RNM_op.hpp*, *RNM_opc.hpp*, *RNM_tpl.hpp*.
 They are required in the main program in part to interpret the output of Freefem++.
 They are mainly used to declare multidimensional arrays such as matrices and tensors.
 You don't need to look at them to successfully run the simulation.
 To get an idea of what these files are doing you can look at the file *Test/Ex_Utilisation_RNM.cpp*.
 You can find additional information at the following address : https://searchcode.com/file/25416135/freefem++-3.19-1/src/femlib/RNM_op.hpp